Updated: Apr 2, 2021

 Where and When to Catch Spanish Mackerels

-The best time to catch Spanish mackerel off the coast of Virginia is between the months of June and October.
+The best time to catch Spanish mackerel offshore fishing Virginia Beach is between the months of June and October.
 It is during these months that waters are the best, so take advantage of this time period to catch Spanish mackerels.
 They are commonly seen in wrecks, just like the majority of game fishes so the perfect place to find this fish is through the lower Chesapeake Bay and other places such as York Spit Light, Cape Henry, and its surrounding waters with wrecks and reefs.
 Visit this link to book an inshore Spanish mackerel fishing trip!

 Best Method to Catch Spanish Mackerels

 Spanish mackerels can be caught with a variety of methods but the most common and often most effective way to catch these darlings is to troll them by casting spoons, jigs, and using live-baits.
 Spanish mackerels love live-baits such as pilchards, threadfin herring, blue runners, and menhaden.
 Just take note that this fish is a fighter and traverses the water at lightning-fast speeds so you might want to bring durable and efficient fishing equipment and catch this pretty fish and always take note of the spots they’re commonly found so you can easily catch this fish.